ilumsden/COSC302-307/labs/lab4/README.md

 Next, implement function `write_citydtable()` which writes the contents of the distance table to a file called "citydtable.txt" in the current directory if the program is given a `-write_dtable` option on the commandline.
 See below for example output.
 Your output must match the layout. __Hint:__ The width of the text string is `2*w+4` where w is the length of the longest city name.
 Use `setfill()` to create the ellipses.

 ## Citysim3

+__Citysim3__ should implement function `create_citygraph()` which determines which cities are adjacent to one another (connected) thereby implicitly creating a graph.
+The rules for adjacency are as follows.
+* A REGIONAL city is adjacent to all other REGIONAL cities in the same zone.
+A REGIONAL city is also adjacent to the closest GATEWAY city in the same zone.
+* A GATEWAY city is adjacent to all other GATEWAY cities in the same zone.
+A GATEWAY city is also adjacent to the closest GATEWAY in each of the other zones if the distance is 6,000 miles or less.

+__Hint:__ First extract an index list for each type of city.
+Then iterate through these lists following the above rules.
+Use the indices to look up the pertinent information in `the vector<city>` array discussed above.
+In fact, think of these indices as pointers.